Trump impeachment saga sees Dems repeatedly haunted by Clinton-era comments

 Turning back the clock 20 years, however, shows Schumer making comments similar to those of the current Senate majority leader.

-During a 1999 appearance on CNN's "Larry King Live," Schumer – who was beginning his first term in the Senate – indicated he already had a “pre-opinion” on how he would vote in Clinton’s trial and argued that the Senate’s role was not that same as a jury’s role in a standard criminal trial.
+During a 1999 appearance on CNN's "Larry King Live," Schumer – who was beginning his first term in the Senate – indicated he already had a “pre-opinion” on how he would vote in Clinton’s trial and argued that the Senate’s role was not the same as a jury’s role in a standard criminal trial.

 "We have a pre-opinion," Schumer said in remarks CNN dug up recently.
 “This is not a criminal trial, but this is something that the Founding Fathers decided to put in a body that was susceptible to the whims of politics."